Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • inflammatory process in the genitourinary system.

-The presence of diseases is accompanied by fever, fever or chills.
-The man feels weak and weak.
-Sometimes there are pains in the muscles and knees.
+The presence of illnesses is accompanied by fever, fever or chills.
+The man feels weakness and loss of strength.
+Sometimes there is pain in the muscles and knees.

-Often, hyperhidrosis is a symptom of hormonal failure during male menopause.
+Often, hyperhidrosis is a symptom of hormonal imbalance during male menopause.

-After 50 years, a serious restructuring takes place in the body of the stronger sex.
-The production of testosterone decreases, the activity of spermatozoa decreases.
+After 50 years, a serious restructuring occurs in the body of representatives of the stronger sex.
+Testosterone production decreases and sperm activity decreases.
 The process is accompanied by heart rhythm disturbances, pressure surges and excessive irritability.

 • mental disorder;